FH-Potsdam/2014-2015-WiSe-15PP-PW-DIY-Multitouch/README.md

 DIY (Multi) Touch (less) Human Computer Interaction (Projektwochen)

-Eine ergebnisoffene Auseinandersetzung mit Touch-, Multitouch-, Cumputervision- und kapazitiven Systemen.
-Im Vordergrund steht eine effektive aber kostengünstige Umsetzung, die für weitere Projekte portiert werden kann, keine Materialschlacht.
-Abhängig von der Menge der Teilnehmer wird in Gruppen eine der genannten Technologien recherchiert, erforscht und angewandt.
-Das Ziel ist eine Ausstellung zum Ende der Projektwochen.

-Ort: LW 126
-Zeit: Erste Woche Montag bis Freitags von 10:00 bis 17:00 Uhr LW 126
-Zeit: Zweite Woche Montag bis Donnerstag von 10:00 bis 17:00 Uhr Home & Foyer
-Zeit: Ausstellung/Präsentation Freitag 17.10. von 11:00 bis 16:00

-##Bereiche:

-- Physical Computing, Arduino, Moderation etc Fabian
-- Touch Box, Camera Hack Juri
-- CV + Sotware Jordi & Fabian

-##Ablauf:
+An open-ended exploration of touch, multitouch, computervision- and capacitive systems.
+In the foreground is an effective but low-cost implementation that can be ported to other projects, no material battle.
+Depending on the amount of participants one of the technologies mentioned is researched in groups, prototyped and applied.
+The aim is an exhibition at the end of the project weeks.

+##Timetable:

-__Tag 1 || Mo 06.10 LW 126:__
+__Day 1 || Mo 06.10 LW 126:__

-- Vorstellung Juri, Jordi, Fabian
+- Introduction Juri, Jordi, Fabian
-- Einführung in Kurs Ziele
+- Introduction project
-- History of MT
+- Brief and incomplete history of MT
-- State of the Art MT
+- Example MT projects
-- Workshop Ideen generieren Technologie frei
+- Form groups
 - Workshop Touch Box
-- Technischen Stand der Teilnehmenr eruieren
-- Gruppen zusammenstellen
+- excercise

-__Tag || 2 - 5 Di 07.10 - Fr 10.10 LW 126:__
+__Day || 2 - 5 Di 07.10 - Fr 10.10 LW 126:__

-- Entwicklung und Umsetzung vor Ort
+- development and prototyping LW 126

-__Tag 6 - 10 || Mo 13.10 - Do 16.10 Home & Foyer:__
+__Day 6 - 10 || Mo 13.10 - Do 16.10 Home & Foyer:__

-- Entwicklung und Umsetzung Home und Foyer
+- development and prototyping home and LW corridor

-__Tag 10 || Fr.
+__Day 10 || Fr.
 17.10 Foyer:__

-- Ausstellung Installation Foyer

-##Juri says:

-- Touch Interface entwerfen die man auch DIY zuhause bauen kann.
-- Aktuelle Tech verwenden mit heimischen Objekten
-- Input was gibt es um darauf aufzubauen
-- aktuelle Tech hacken
-- Workshop starter: Bsp Karton mit Kamera drin und Bilderkennung vom Schatten

-##Jordi says:

-Workshop:

-Ideen sammlen, Themen Clustern, Studenten nach Interessen Verteilen.

-- Objekterkennung mit CV ohne Marker
-- Körper vor dem Tisch
-- Kommunikation zwischen Leuten am Tisch
-- Touch um eine oder mehrere Komponenten erweitern zB Farberkennung Bsp DIY Musical Interface mit Farben (Formen waren egal)
-- Workshop Jordi / GUI freies Interface
-- Erst Workshop Aufgabe tech frei Ideen generieren, dann sehen ob Teilaspekte oder das Ganze implemeitenrt werden kann.
-- Schnell Use Cases und Anwendungen entwerfen.
-Nicht nur Technologie erforschen

-##Fabian says:

-- Workspace öffnen Doddle/Google Fragebogen um Prog Kenntnisse und Vorkenntnisse zu erfragen
-- Umsetzung mit geringem Kostenaufwand
-- Raspberry Pi
+- Exhibition
-- Keine Zellen oder Tische verwenden
-- Physical computing, Kapazitive Sensoren, Piezo Sensoren,
-- CV System mit Beamer und Kamera Blob detection (Advanced Setup)

-##Software:
+###Software:

-### Processing Libs & Docs
+#### Processing Libs & Docs

 - [Processing Libs Directory](http://processing.org/reference/libraries/)
 - [Processing Video Lib](http://processing.org/reference/libraries/video/index.html)
 - [Camera Input Example](http://www.processing.org/reference/libraries/video/Capture.html)

-### Computer Vision / Blob Detection
+#### Computer Vision / Blob Detection

 - [OpenCV for Processing](https://github.com/atduskgreg/opencv-processing): Processing Computer Vision library and examples.
 This includes, brightness and contrast operations, image filtering, contour and edges detection, marker detection, background substraction and more CV operations.
 - [Blobscanner](https://github.com/robdanet/blobscanner): Blob detection lib for Processing